 Tybalt enters interruping the festivities.
 He provokes Romeo, who now avoids the duel, realising he is now part of Juliet’s family.
 Mercutio is willing to engage with Tybalt and, in vain, Romeo attempts to stop them.
 Mercutio is fatally wounded by Tybalt.
 Romeo seeking to avenge his friend’s death finally yields to Tybalt’s provocations and kills him.
 Romeo must now flee before being discovered by Prince of Verona.
 Curtains close as Lady Capulet grieves over Tybalt’s dead body and her breakdown is particularly emphasised in Cranko’s staging.

-Scene 1.
+Act III Scene 1.
 Juliet’s Bedroom

 Romeo has spent his last night in Verona with Juliet but as dawn arrives he must flee for Mantua despite her pleas.
 To Juliet’s dismay Lord and Lady Capulet appear together with Paris to start preparations for the wedding.
 Juliet refuses to marry Paris and Lord Capulet threatens to disown her.
 In despair, Juliet seeks Friar Laurence’s counsel.